aydanh2005/Fashion_MNIST_Task2_Project/README.md

 - Precision and recall for train and test sets
 - Worst-performing category analysis

+## Reproducibility

+Random seeds were fixed for the CNN training process, and the Random Forest configuration was defined with fixed parameters to ensure reproducible evaluation.

 ## Key Results

-The CNN achieved better generalization performance than the Random Forest classifier.
-The Random Forest reached perfect training accuracy but lower test accuracy, indicating stronger overfitting.
-Both models struggled most with visually similar upper-body clothing categories such as Shirt, Pullover, T-shirt/top, and Coat.
+The CNN achieved higher test accuracy and better generalization to unseen images, while the Random Forest provided faster training time but showed signs of overfitting.

 ## Final Results